128technology/docs/docs/howto_update_bios.md

 3. The upgrade process takes place:
   - Current BIOS version is saved as a backup
   - Current DMI information (serial number etc) is saved
-  - BIOS, ME and NIC firmware is updated
+  - BIOS, ME, and NIC firmware is updated
   - Saved DMI information is programmed into the new BIOS
   - The system initiates a controlled shutdown and power-off